Integral to our culture

 We build an inclusive culture leveraging the differences of our employees

 We're inclusive in the way we act and engage with society and stakeholders

 We think about the needs of diverse consumers and customers when we make and distribute our products

 We recruit people who respect our values, we provide equal opportunities for all, and we protect everyone's privacy.
 We do not tolerate any form of harassment or discrimination.
 Our aim is to create workplaces where everyone feels included and able to bring their whole selves to work.
 This commitment starts at recruitment and continues to the end of the working relationship.
-Each of our markets has a diversity & inclusion action plan designed to provide equal opportunities for everyone to contribute, grow and feel valued.
+Each of our markets has a diversity, equity & inclusion action plan designed to provide equal opportunities for everyone to contribute, grow and feel valued.

 Taking action worldwide

 Globally, Nestlé efforts are centred in four focus areas within diversity, equity & inclusion: gender balance, people with disabilities, LGBTQI+ community and race & ethnicity.
 As an equal opportunity employer, we ensure integration and equality for people of all generations across all four inclusion pillars.

 We have been a member of the United Nations Global Compact since 2001, and signed up to the UN Women's Empowerment Principles in 2013 to advance gender equality and empower women in the workplace, marketplace and the community.
 Through our Gender Balance Acceleration Plan, we are working to balance the gender makeup of our workforce, with a strong focus on gender-balanced leadership.